 Many people harbour a dream to move from the UK to the warmer climes of the Mediterranean.
 Property in Spain is much in demand as Spain is a country with numerous popular resorts and fabulous climate almost all year round.
 The property market crashed in 2009 and although it is now well on its way to recovery property prices are still very cheap, and you can buy a luxury villa on the Costa Blanca or townhouse apartment for the same cost as a small flat in many UK cities.
-You can see prices on this estate agents in Javea Spain web portal.
+You can see prices on this estate agent in Javea Spain web portal.

 Buying a property in Spain or another foreign country is a huge step, and not the same as buying a property in the UK as laws change from country to country.
 There have been many reports of UK investors losing their money when purchasing property in Spain, really there is no reason to let this turn you off – you just had to take due care and diligence.
 The following points will help you purchase a property safely in Spain.